Virima V6.0 will soon be available with an all-new look, enhanced discovery, mapping and vulnerability features and more. Stay tuned!

 Asset management works in much the same way—it ensures that you have enough equipment and supplies to meet your needs, without having excess or lacking anything important.

-Both inventory management and asset management use technology to help them achieve these goals: computers automatically track inventory levels and manage orders; software helps companies identify their assets and keep track of where they are so they know where everything is at any given time.
+Inventory management and asset management both employ technology to achieve their goals.
+It allows computers to track inventory levels and manage orders automatically.
+Also, while software assists companies in identifying their assets and keeping track of their locations.
+Thus ensuring they know where everything is at any given moment.

 If you’re looking for a way to improve your inventory management, ITAM may be the answer.
 But it’s important not to confuse these two terms.
 They are related in many ways and can work together towards a common goal, but they are not exactly the same thing.